 OK, so you’re thinking about redesigning your website.
 Sounds like a big job, doesn’t it?

 Sure, there’s a lot of moving parts that go into redesigning a website.
 But, a complete website redesign doesn’t always have to mean you’re building a new site from top to bottom all over again.
-In fact, if you set forth a strong content strategy and framework before starting the redesign process, it actually isn’t so scary.
+In fact, if you set forth a strong website redesign strategy and framework before starting the design process, it actually isn’t so scary.

 Starting from scratch means having to market your site all over again, which really shouldn’t be a viable option – nor is it really necessary.
 However, realigning your websites’ focus still allows you the opportunity to spruce up your website to give it that fresh look you’re looking for without completely destroying the foundation you’ve already built.
 Consider it more of a website “refresh,” or “update.”
 Maybe these words will sound less intimidating than “redesign.”

 Basically, what we’re trying to say here is that you most certainly can redesign your website without having to start from scratch.

 Altering your existing web presence should be purpose-driven, not aesthetically-driven.
 So, before addressing a “website facelift,” if you will, the secret is to determine your specific strategic objectives and consumer needs.
 Once you reposition these objectives, you can effectively amplify your existing web presence without demolishing its existing foundation.

 Just because a few years may have passed since your last redesign doesn’t mean what you have is outdated.
 If it’s not broke, don’t fix it.